IBM/cpdctl/README_command_reference.md

 The `output_data_references`
 property is not supported for batch deployment job of Spark models and Python Functions.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--scoring=@path/to/file.json`.

 `--decision-optimization` (<a href="#cli-job-decision-optimization-request-example-schema-ml">`JobDecisionOptimizationRequest`</a>)
 :   Details about the input/output data and other properties to be used for a batch deployment job of a decision optimization problem.